 The Truth About Travel Agents and Cancellation Fees: What You Need to Know

-Travel agents can charge a cancellation fee, which is typically outlined in their terms and conditions.
+Travel agents can charge a cancellation fee typically outlined in their terms and conditions.
 It’s important to review these policies before booking.
-If you have concerns or need further clarification, it’s advisable to speak directly with the travel agent to understand the specific circumstances and options available to you.
+If you have concerns or need further clarification, you should speak directly with the travel agent to understand your specific circumstances and options.

 Do Travel Agents Charge Cancellation Fees?